A Collection of Writing

 by Jackelyne Morales

-Focusing on analyzing Science Fiction in television and film, I found myself combing through the endless films that could be explored through one of four elements: social/human identity, science and pandemics, immigration and dystopia, and the alien messiah.
-I chose to analyze Blade Runner (1982) for my initial paper about social/human identity.
-I then extended this to include The Hunger Games: Catching Fire (2013), highlighting the position technology takes as an influence on social/human identity in these two Sci-Fi films.
+xxxWith a focus on analyzing Sci-Fi in television and film, I found myself combing through the endless films that could be explored through one of four elements: social/human identity, science and pandemics, immigration and dystopia, and the alien messiah.
+I chose to analyze Blade Runner (1982) for my initial paper about social/human identity, and then extended this to include The Hunger Games: Catching Fire (2013).
+I highlight the position technology takes as an influence on social/human identity in these two Sci-Fi films.
 This paper displays the development of my skills in analytical writing and the use of secondary sources to develop and analyze both films through a unique lens.

-With a focus on Shakespeare, the most well-known playwright, the thought of analyzing any of his works was daunting.
-Yet, in this shortened summer course, through the various lenses and plays, I display my academic and analytical writing skills.
+xxxFocusing on Shakespeare, the most well-known and analyzed playwright, the thought of analyzing any of his works was daunting.
+Yet, throughout several papers and various theories, through various lenses and plays, I display my academic and analytical writing skills.
 In this final paper, I compare and contrast the effects of acceptance and trust on Othello in Othello and Caliban in The Tempest.
 It also shows the ability to develop and transform a paper based solely on Othello into a deeper analysis of two characters in two different plays.
+It also showcases my ability to analyze Shakespeare's plays through a topic not frequently explored.

 Writing Center Workshop

-LIN 521: Methods Teaching English as a Second Language
+Teaching English as a Second Language Lesson Plans

 Who Am I?